-- text is meant to signify a minimum of time spent at those incidental duties. - C. Any guard may relock and/or reseal any cargo shed or container to maintain the security of that shed or container at the direction of the Employer. - D. The term "Status Quo" is used in that same context as in the "Coast Agreement". - E. It is understood that the employee definitions contained herein are interchangeable will equal applicability to either male or female employees. - F. All candidates for Unidentified Casual Watchmen status are required to obtain an Oakland Private Patrol Permit prior to being jointly recognized and added to the Casual Watchmen's list and be eligible for dispatch.
+- d.
+The term "Status Quo" is used in that same context as in the "Coast Agreement." - e.
+It is understood that the employee definitions contained herein are interchangeable with equal applicability to either male or female employees. - f.
+All candidates for Unidentified Casual Watchmen status are required to obtain a California Guard Card, and any other governmentally-required identifications and/or permits prior to being jointly recognized and added to the Unidentified Casual Watchmen's list and be eligible for dispatch.